Nehalrai/Oral-Cancer-Detection-using-AI-ML/README.md

 - Google Colab

 ## 📁 Dataset
-- Oral cancer image dataset (mention source if public)
-- Preprocessed using resizing, normalization, and augmentation
+The dataset used in this project consists of oral cancer images.
+⚠️ Due to size and licensing constraints, the dataset is not included in this repository.

 ## 📌 Future Work
-- Improve accuracy using advanced fine-tuning
+- Enhance model performance using advanced fine-tuning and optimization techniques
-- Add deployment (web/app interface)
-- Extend to multi-modal learning (image + clinical data)
+- Extend the system to multi-modal learning by integrating clinical data

-## 🤝 Contributions
-Open to suggestions and improvements!
+- Improve interpretability using advanced explainability methods
+- Prepare the work for potential research publication by evaluating on larger datasets and benchmarking against existing methods